 We are a leading abatement company that specialises in the extraction of Class B (non-friable) asbestos.
 Our team has the equipment and techniques required to offer you quality, safe removal services.
-We serve residential, commercial, and industrial clients in Melbourne.
+We serve residential, commercial, and industrial clients.

 Abatement in the Eastern Suburbs of Melbourne

-The Eastern Suburbs of Melbourne that we serve include Vermont, Croydon, Ferntree Gully, Bayswater, Burwood, Mount Waverly, Chadstone, Narre Warren, Dandenong, Boronia, Kilsyth, and other surrounding suburbs.
+The Eastern Suburbs that we serve include Vermont, Croydon, Ferntree Gully, Bayswater, Burwood, Mount Waverly, Chadstone, Narre Warren, Dandenong, Boronia, Kilsyth, and other surrounding suburbs.

 Abatement in the Northern Suburbs of Melbourne

-The Northern Suburbs of Melbourne that we serve include Ascot Vale, Jacksons Hill, Strathmore, Oak Park, Gowanbrae, Montmorency, St, Helena, Tullamarine, Whittlesea, Eden Park, Wattle Glen, Kangaroo Ground, Diamond Creek, Attwood, among others.
+The Northern Suburbs that we serve include Ascot Vale, Jacksons Hill, Strathmore, Oak Park, Gowanbrae, Montmorency, St, Helena, Tullamarine, Whittlesea, Eden Park, Wattle Glen, Kangaroo Ground, Diamond Creek, Attwood, among others.

 Abatement in the Western Suburbs of Melbourne

-The Western Suburbs of Melbourne that we serve include Diggers Rest, Seddon, Williamstown, Taylors Lakes, Wyndham Vale, Hoppers Crossing, Caroline Spring, Spotswood, Laverton, Kings Park, Altona, Delahey, Melton, Sunshine, Tottenham, among others.
+The Western Suburbs that we serve include Diggers Rest, Seddon, Williamstown, Taylors Lakes, Wyndham Vale, Hoppers Crossing, Caroline Spring, Spotswood, Laverton, Kings Park, Altona, Delahey, Melton, Sunshine, Tottenham, among others.